kevin-rn/Algorithm-And-Data-Structures/Year 2019 - 2020/Week 8/Depth-first traversal of a graph.md

-/*
-mplement a lazy iterator for a graph, which yields the nodes of an undirected graph in depth-first order.
+Implement a lazy iterator for a graph, which yields the nodes of an undirected graph in depth-first order.
 The iterator should return vertices at most once.
 The iterator does not necessarily iterate over all vertices in the graph, but only vertices that are connected to the starting vertex.

 The following two interfaces are provided, which have full implementations in the hidden library code.